Change Management & Agile Project Management-What We’ve Learned (a Retrospective)

 by Gina Giannitelli and Andie Wafzig

-Project Management understands the role change methodology, tools and deliverables play in the overall project success– check!
+Project Management understands the role change methodology, tools and deliverables like the Microsoft teams project management play in the overall project success– check!

 We will be using agile methodology to quickly develop and migrate by business area – newer territory, but still feeling good.

 Change Management will be expected to use Jira, an agile project management tool, for the first time.
 We will participate in sprint planning, daily stand-ups, and retrospective “ceremonies” – let’s discuss.

 We knew the hallmarks of our change methodology, tools and deliverables would still apply.
 But, we also knew we would need to adapt to a more iterative approach.
 Looking back at the work to date, we found some lessons and tips to share.

 Very early on we realized we were investing time in ways we didn’t anticipate.